Concert T-shirt

-A concert T-shirt is a T-shirt that is associated with a concert or a concert tour, often for a rock or metal band.
+A concert T-shirt is a T-shirt that is associated with a concert or a concert tour, often for a pop, rock or metal band.
 Bands and musical groups often promote themselves by creating and selling or giving away T-shirts at their shows, tours, and events.
 A concert T-shirt typically contains silk screened graphics of the name, logo, or image of a musical performer or group.
 One popular choice of graphics on the rear of the T-shirts is a listing of information about the band's current tour, including tour cities (sometimes specifying venues) and corresponding dates.
 In the 1960s, printed T-shirts gained popularity for self-expression as well for advertisements, protests, and souvenirs.
 In 1968, rock producer Bill Graham co-founded Winterland Productions, credited as "the first concert T-shirt manufacturing company".

 One of the most popular colors for concert T-shirts is a flat black.
 Fans often purchase or obtain these shirts to wear to future concerts.

 Wearing a concert T-shirt is a cultural signifier, with commentators identifying various reasons behind the choice to wear a particular one.
 For example, attending a band's concert while wearing a T-shirt from one of the band's tours long ago can give the wearer a certain prestige amongst other fans, it being indicative of the longevity of their support for the group.

-Screen printing

-Screen printing or silk screening is the method of printing designs on T-shirts.
-The process begins by stretching a fine mesh around a rigid frame.
-Afterwards, a template is attached to the screen.
-The template covers the portions not to be printed.
-The completed screen is placed over a T-shirt, and ink is then pressed through the screen, leaving a print.
-Multiple templates can be used on the same shirt to create a multicolored screen print.
-Screen printing is one of the most commonly used techniques for putting a design on a T-shirt.